 A combination of a museum of the macabre and a haunted house, Le Manoir de Paris provides visitors with two floors of spooks and thrills.
-With changing themes that drag up the darkest parts of Paris’ long, brutal past, the attraction and its actors are hellbent on terrifying all who pass through its halls.
-Creepy in a manufactured sense, sure, but an adrenaline-inducing and hilarious way to spend an afternoon with friends nonetheless.
+With changing themes that drag up the darkest parts of Paris’s long, brutal past, the attraction and its actors are hell-bent on terrifying all who pass through these halls.
+It’s creepy in a manufactured sense, sure, but an adrenaline-inducing and hilarious way to spend an afternoon with friends nonetheless.

 The Panthéon and its crypt are located in the heart of the Latin Quarter, just a few steps away from La Sorbonne.
-Visitors are greeted by a gruesome painting depicting St Denis lifting a recently decapitated head.
-The corridors leading to the crypts are fairly unsettling but the tombs themselves are more likely to inspire respect and admiration than fright.
-Victor Hugo, Voltaire, Jean-Jacques Rousseau, Louis Braille, and Marie Curie are among the celebrated dead who contributed to the fields of philosophy, science, and literature, making France the country it is today.
+Visitors are greeted by a gruesome painting depicting Saint Denis lifting a recently decapitated head.
+The corridors leading to the crypts are fairly unsettling, but the tombs themselves are more likely to inspire respect and admiration than fright.
+Victor Hugo, Voltaire, Jean-Jacques Rousseau, Louis Braille and Marie Curie are among the celebrated dead who rest here and helped make France the country it is today by contributing to the fields of philosophy, science and literature.

-On a sunny, or even a gloomy, day on the Île de la Cité, the Cathédrale de Notre-Dame is far from a horror show.
+Whether it’s a sunny or even a gloomy day on the Île de la Cité, the Cathédrale de Notre-Dame is far from a horror show.
 In fact, it’s a thoroughly spectacular example of gothic architecture.
 However, at night, when the crowds have dispersed, there is something rather eerie about the shadows cast by its swooping arches and legions of leering gargoyles.
-To get the best of the worst out of the cathedral during the day, try a trip down into the crypts or up into the towers.
-An experience all the more frightening if you have claustrophobia or vertigo.
+The cathedral remains closed after the devastating fire of April 2019, but when it eventually reopens, try a trip down into the crypts or up into the towers – experiences all the more frightening if you suffer from claustrophobia or vertigo.

 For more haunted places in France, visit our article on abandoned sites around Paris that will give you the chills